an inn like no other

 Vinalhaven has something for everyone; from shopping and eating to relaxation and adventures, we can't think of any reason NOT to make Vinalhaven the place for your next vacation.
 We look forward to seeing you then!

-Sarah Crossman and Chad King have a combined 40 years in the service industry, and a combined 16 years in the construction industry.
+Sarah Crossman has spent most of her adult professional life in the service industry, both on Vinalhaven and elsewhere.
 Sarah’s family has owned and operated The Tidewater for nearly 50 years so when her Dad, Phil, started thinking about retirement, Sarah jumped at the chance to learn the ropes.
 Born on the island, and raised in Connecticut, she worked by her Dad’s side for several years before taking over in October of 2018.
-She loves food, travel, and connecting with new people.
+She loves food, travel, and connecting with new people..

-Chad and Sarah have two children , two cats, and one small, neurotic dog.
-She and the staff of The Tidewater look forward to meeting you.
+Sarah has two children , two cats, and one small, neurotic dog.
+She and the staff of The Tidewater look forward to welcoming you to Vinalhaven.